Bunyoro

-Bunyoro, (Note: /nyo/) also called Bunyoro-Kitara, is a traditional Bantu kingdom in Western Uganda.
+Bunyoro, (Note: /nyo/) formally called the Kingdom of Bunyoro-Kitara, is a Bantu traditional monarchy in Western Uganda.
 It was one of the most powerful kingdoms in Central and East Africa from the 16th century to the 19th century.
 It is ruled by the King (Omukama) of Bunyoro-Kitara.
 The current ruler is Solomon Iguru I, the 27th Omukama.

 History

 Establishment

 The kingdom of Bunyoro was established in the late 16th century by Rukidi-Mpuga after the dissolution of the Empire of Kitara.
 The founders of Bunyoro-Kitara were known as the Babiito, who succeeded their Bachwezi ancestors.

 Rukidi Mpuga was the first king of Bunyoro.
-He was called "Rukidi" because despite being of Bunyoro paternal lineage, he was born in Bukidi (The Luo/Madi area of northern Uganda), and "Mpuga" means "a cow with white spots" in the Nyoro language.
+He was called "Rukidi" because despite being of Bunyoro paternal lineage, he was born in Bukidi (The Luo/Madi area of northern Uganda), and "Mpuga" means "a cow with white spots" in the Nyoro-Tooro language.
 He was named "Mpuga" because "one of his sides was lighter just like his Bachwezi father’s, the other darker like his Bakidi mother's," which signified his mixed ancestry.
 The Songa, Gahi, Ranzi, Yaga, Rungu, Gabu, and Yanga clans are held to be the oldest.

 According to Banyoro and Batooro traditions, Rukidi sent his twin, Kato, to rule the southeast, however he declared independence and established the kingdom of Buganda (Bunyoro's historical rival).
 Another tradition says Buganda's third king, Kimera, came from Bunyoro to establish a Babiito dynasty.
 Baganda tradition fiercely disputes this, and says that Buganda was distinct and of at least equal antiquity to Kitara.

-Archaeological excavations of Bigo bya Mugenyi has shown that the centre of the site was "radically reconstructed so as to include a large, hemispherical mound reminiscent of those made at Shilluk capitals and elsewhere."
-Oral traditions say that in the long run, a capital in the grasslands proved unsuitable for a Biito dynasty, which soon moved its headquarters to the region around and north of Mubende, where agriculture could be practiced on a larger scale.
-It was there, in the northern half of the old Kitara kingdom, that the new kingdom of Bunyoro developed.
+The Kingdom of bunyoro most likely originated in the area around Kakumiro.
+This area contains tombs which are said to contain the earliest kings.

 Expansion

 The early Biito kings surpassed the feats of their Chwezi forefathers and achieved regional pre-eminence.
 Recent historical studies by Jean-Pierre Chrétien, Henri Médard and Christopher Wrigley have concluded that Bunyoro during the first one or two centuries of Biito rule was the greatest power in the region.
 Biito princes established themselves in the kingdom of Kiziba (in northern kagera), the northern Busoga kingdoms and west of the Rwenzoris.
 As far away as Buzinza, kings claimed to have their origins in Bunyoro.
-While most of Bunyoro were Bantu-speaking, the northern and eastern regions were mostly Luo-speaking, forging cultural and linguistic connections which aided Bunyoro's expansion of influence.
+While the vast majority of Bunyoro were Bantu-speaking, the northern and eastern regions were mostly Luo-speaking, forging cultural and linguistic connections which aided Bunyoro's expansion of influence.